 The “After the Diagnosis” booklet answers the question many families ask: "Now that we have the diagnosis, what can I do for my child?"
 This booklet provides a first step towards experiencing some relief, and finding hope and needed guidance for a family and child with an autism spectrum disorder diagnosis.

 The booklet is available free of charge to any individual or organization in Indiana concerned with the development of children on the autism spectrum.
-An order form can be found below.
-This booklet is also available in Spanish.

 Content for this booklet was produced through a collaborative effort by the following agencies in Indiana: The Indiana Resource Center for Autism, Riley Child Development Center, Autism Society of Indiana, Family Voices Indiana, LOGAN Autism Learning Center, and The Arc of Indiana.
 Additional support was provided by Easter Seals Crossroads and Answers for Autism.
 This booklet is also made possible through donations received from family members, individuals, and organizations.

 For more information, contact Cathy Pratt, Director of the Indiana Resource Center for Autism, at (812) 855-6508 or firstname.lastname@example.org.